NewETown/Buddy-iOS-SDK/README.md

 #### Upload A File

 Here we demonstrate uploading a picture.
-All binary files use the same pattern with a different path and different parameters.
-To upload a picture POST to `"/pictures"`:
+For all binary files (e.g. blobs and videos), the pattern is the same, but with a different path and different parameters.
+For full documentation see our [Media and Files](https://buddyplatform.com/docs/Media%20and%20Files) documentation page.

     BPFile *file = [[BPFile alloc] init];
     file.contentType = @"image/jpg";